 Victor: I feel like you actually understand what I’ve been going through.

 Goldie’s microexpression?
-Not pleased.
+Not pleased

-Goldie’s complaints about Victor pathologize his natural emotional responses to her abuse—
+Goldie’s complaints about Victor pathologize his natural emotional responses to her abuse.
+This is a classic tactic used by borderlines and other high-conflict personalities.

 She’s “behaving better” now.

-So what’s his problem?
+What’s his problem?

 Her emotional immaturity, entitlement, and lack of empathy are on full display here.